etendosoftware/docs/compiled_docs.md

     If you don't want to change the `build.gradle`, you can execute the command `./gradlew expandCore` and add the flag `-PforceExpand=true` at the end of it

-##### [EE-758](https://github.com/etendosoftware/com.etendoerp.financial.extensions/issues/17){target="\_blank"} Incorrect BP Settlement Module Functionality with Payment (In/Out) Combination and Credit Usage.
-!!! warning "Attention"

-    The combination of Payments (In/Out) with credit usage in the Business Partner Settlement module is currently experiencing issues.
-Incorrect values for amount and credit used may result in financial account discrepancies.
-We advise against combining credit usage with settlement until this issue is resolved.

 ==ARTICLE_END==
 ==ARTICLE_START==
 # Article Title: Etendo Classic Subapp Extensions